Career as a Houseparent

 Throughout all these activities, Houseparents are highly involved in the students’ lives, teaching them life lessons and counseling them on the proper steps to choosing wise decisions for positive outcomes.
 Milton Hershey School’s core values of integrity, positive spirit, commitment to mission, and mutual respect are guiding principles for all.

 As in a family, each student participates in, and contributes to, the experience of the student home.
 Students are responsible for completing homework and other school-related assignments and doing household chores.
 They also enjoy planned activities and have free time.
 Houseparents may take students to cultural, sports, and entertainment events.
 Group activities are available including intramural sports and the use of campus recreational facilities.
+Interested in seeing a student home?
+How about the Houseparent apartment?

 Benefits of Being a Full-Time Flex Houseparent